Revere High School (Ohio): History and previous building (1953-2020)

 In the early part of 1950, the Bath-Richfield School Board supervised the purchase of 28 acres for the site of the new school at the intersection of Revere and Everett Roads.
 On 5 October 1950, the school board selected Revere High School as the name for the new school.
-This was also the high school where Jeffery Dahmer, serial killer, went to school.
+This was also the high school where serial killer, Jeffrey Dahmer, attended.

 The name, which was eventually selected as the name of the school district, was first suggested by teacher and coach, Gordon E. Knapp, based on the road the new school was being built on.
 On 13 November 1950, the students voted Red, White, and Blue as the district's colors and “Minutemen” was selected as the mascot based on the inspiration of the new name of the school.

-The groundbreaking ceremony happened on 17 June 1951 and construction was initiated on August 1951.
+The groundbreaking ceremony happened on 17 June 1951 and construction was initiated in August 1951.
 While the school was being built, high school students spent their days between Bath School and Richfield School.

 In February 1952, the alma mater, Revere Revere, was chosen.
 The music was composed by Professor David T. Plank, and the words were written by his mother, Eulalia Plank.
 Publication of the Revere Lantern replaced the Bath School newspaper and the Richfield Echo.
 The yearbook, Revere Review, replaced the Bath Hi-Spy and the Richfield yearbook.
 It changed its name from the Revere Review to the Reverie in 1972.

 From 1950 to 1952, there was a complete union of all school activities, functions, and faculty.
 While the school was being built, Carl Coffeen served as the superintendent and Roy M. Pugh, the former principal at Bath School, served as the principal.
 Upon moving into the consolidated building, Pugh served as superintendent and Harold Schweiserberger (the former Richfield School principal) served as principal of the high school.
 In 1955, Schweiserberger took over as superintendent and George Bayliss became the principal.

 On 29 May 1952, the first graduating class of Revere held their commencement in the Richfield School auditorium.
 On 20 January 1953, all high school students moved into the new school.
 The official dedication of the school occurred on 21 March 1954 and the Revere PTA was formed on 31 March 1953, with L. Wyatt serving as the first president.
 The Revere Alumni Association (RAA) was formed in July 1953 by Mike McCoy, Wanda Bartholomew, and Craig Richmond.
 Starting in the fall of 1961, Revere High School became a 10-12 school after the freshmen began attending Eastview Junior High.
 RHS was later reformatted into a traditional high school for grades 9-12.